k2datascience/ds-foundations/3-statistics-probability.md

 ### <a name="section-c"></a>3.
 Assignments

-1. Complete the entire book and all the exercises.
-If you get stuck, review the solution code on the GitHub repository.
+1. Read the entire book.
+Complete the 1st exercise at the end of each chapter.
+The rest are optional, but highly recommended.